-- 22.1 The Local Governing Body and our senior leadership team are responsible for monitoring that we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements. - 22.2 We inform shortlisted candidates that the school will carry out online search checks on the successful candidate to help identify any incidents or issues that are publicly available online, as part of our due diligence process. - 22.3 All relevant staff (involved in primary or early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 22.4 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2023.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 22.5 When using supply staff, we will obtain written confirmation from supply agencies or thirdparty organisations that the staff they provide have been appropriately checked and are suitable to work with children.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 22.6 The CMAT maintains and audits for compliance the single central record of recruitment checks undertaken in each of our academies.
-Our recruitment policy and procedures can be accessed here [link].
+- 23.1 The Local Governing Body and our senior leadership team are responsible for securing that we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2024 and the local safeguarding partner arrangements. - 23.2 We inform shortlisted candidates that the school will carry out online search checks on the successful candidate to help identify any incidents or issues that are publicly available online, as part of our due diligence process.

+- 23.3 All relevant staff (involved in primary or early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 23.4 We ensure that our volunteers are appropriately checked and supervised when in school.
+We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2024.
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 23.5 When using supply staff, we will obtain written confirmation from supply agencies or thirdparty organisations that staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 23.6 The CMAT maintains and audits the single central record of recruitment checks undertaken in each of our academies for compliance.

-23 Site security
+24 Site security

-23.1 Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
+24.1 Visitors are asked to sign in at the school reception and are given a badge to confirm they have permission to be on site.
 If visitors have undergone the appropriate checks, they can be provided with unescorted access to the school site.
 Visitors who have not undergone the required checks will be escorted at all times.

-24 Child protection procedures
+25 Child protection procedures

-24.1 Recognising abuse
+25.1 Recognising abuse

-- 24.1.1 Abuse and neglect are forms of maltreatment.
+- 25.1.1 Abuse, neglect and exploitation are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Abuse may be committed by adult men or women and by other children and young people. - 24.1.2 Keeping Children Safe in Education 2023 refers to four categories of abuse.
+Abuse may be committed by adult men or women and by other children and young people. - 25.1.2 Keeping Children Safe in Education 2024 refers to four categories of abuse.
 These are set out at Appendix One along with indicators of abuse.

-24.2 Taking action
+25.2 Taking action

-- 24.2.1 Any child could become a victim of abuse.
-Key points for staff to remember for taking action are: - in an emergency take the action required to help the child, if necessary, call 999

-- report your concern on CPOMS and speak to the DSL as soon as possible - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family
+- 25.2.1 Any child could become a victim of abuse.
+Key points for staff to remember for taking action are: - in an emergency take the action required to help the child, if necessary, call 999 - report your concern on CPOMS and speak to the DSL as soon as possible - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family

-24.3 If you are concerned about a pupil's welfare
+25.3 If you are concerned about a pupil's welfare